anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 - communications between OpenStack components (OpenStack services, Bus message, Data Base)
 - management traffic

-Certificates used for TLS encryption must be signed by a trusted authority.
+Certificates used for TLS encryption must be compliant with X.509 standards and be signed by a trusted authority (sec.sys.017).
 To issue certificates for internal OpenStack users or services, the cloud provider can use a Public Key Infrastructure with its own internal Certification Authority (CA), certificate policies, and management.

 #### 6.3.3.2 Integrity of OpenStack components configuration